£30 booking deposit – Non-refundable on bookings cancelled 24hours prior to appointment

 HPV (Human Papilloma Virus) Vaccinations

-The HPV vaccination is an important step towards preventing cervical cancer.
+The HPV vaccine protects against human papillomavirus (HPV).
+HPV is a common sexually transmitted infection and the vaccination is an important step towards preventing cervical cancer.
 The Gardasil HPV vaccine we provide protects against both cervical cancer and genital warts.

 Men cannot develop cervical cancer, but the HPV vaccine may prevent genital warts, penile cancer, anal cancer, and the spread of HPV to sexual partners, there are beneﬁts for men receiving this vaccine too.